kabirdhillon7/SwiftFlix/README.md

 - Now Playing Tab
   - User can view and scroll through a list of movies now playing in theaters.
   - User can tap a cell to see more details about a particular movie, which includes: the movie poster image, backdrop image, title, plot description, and rating
+- Search Tab
+  - User can search for movies, and tap a cell to see more details

 ## Requirements